 Muslims should pride themselves on unity.

-The Qur’an is filled with verses encouraging us to treat people with honor and respect, even if they are non-Muslim.
+The Qur’an is filled with verses encouraging us to treat people with honour and respect, even if they are non-Muslim.

-“We have honored the children of Adam and carried them by land and sea; We have provided good sustenance for them and favored them specially above many of those We have created.”
+“We have honoured the children of Adam and carried them by land and sea; We have provided good sustenance for them and favoured them specially above many of those We have created.”
 (Al-Israa’ 17:70)

 “…And if they argue with you, say, ‘God is well aware of what you are doing.’
 On the Day of Resurrection, God will judge between you regarding your differences.”
 (Al-Hajj 22:68-69)

-So [Prophet] call people to that faith and follow the straight path as you have been commanded.
+So [the Prophet] calls people to that faith and follows the straight path as you have been commanded.
 Do not go by what they desire, but say, ‘I believe in whatever Scripture God has sent down.
 I am commanded to bring justice between you.
-God is our Lord and your Lord-to us our deeds and to you yours, so let there be no argument between us and you—God will gather us together, and to Him we shall return.’”
+God is our Lord and your Lord—-to us our deeds and to you yours, so let there be no argument between us and you—God will gather us together, and to Him we shall return.’”
 (Ash-Shura 42:15)